nikimal99/HyperAttacker-vs-HyperDefender/README.md

 # Citation
-If you find this repository helpful in your research, please consider citing our work to be published at AAAI 2025:
+If you find this repository helpful in your research, please consider citing our work.

 ## Notes